 Q: How safe will I be in Port Moresby and on the Kokoda Track?

 A: The safety of our trekkers, trek leaders and trekking crew is paramount to Back Track Adventures.
 From the moment you arrive at the International Terminal at Port Moresby to departing, your personal safety is our concern.
 Read more about Safety on the Kokoda Track here.
 Port Moresby does occasionally receive bad press for safety issues.
 Our Port Moresby accommodation provides a very comfortable, safe and secure base for our clients.
 All rooms contain an ISD telephone.
 Any Team movements around Port Moresby are facilitated by private transport.

 On the Track, in case of an emergency, a UHF radio, linked to the local village radio system is carried by the Head Guide and a satellite phone keeps us in contact with our base in Port Moresby which is manned 24-hours a day.
 Our Back Track leaders and Head Guides are trained in emergency evacuation procedures.
 If a trekker has to be evacuated due to a medical emergency, a helicopter is dispatched from Port Moresby to effect the evacuation.
 Non-emergency evacuations are arranged via local flights from numerous airstrips along the Track.
-Our Trek Leaders and Head Guides are also trained in basic first aid and can assist in any emergency at that medical level.
+Our Australian Trek Leaders are trained in remote first aid and can assist in any emergency at that medical level.

 Q: Do I need a visa and travel insurance?